airbus-seclab/GEA1_break/README.md

 sys  5m24.429s
 ```

-So basically, what does that tell us?
+So, basically, what does that tell us?
 Loading the memory takes a couple
 of seconds.
 Since it is only done twice and is independent from the complexity
-of the attack it is negligible.
+of the attack, it is negligible.

-On the other hand the keystream generation took respectively 106s and 92s
+On the other hand, the keystream generation took, respectively, 106s and 92s
 to perform each 2^23 (similar) operations.

 Therefore:
 * The full run should take less than 15.08h in the worst case.
 In fact
-since the measure is polluted by the creation/destruction of children
+since the measurement is polluted by the creation/destruction of child
-process, 13.08h is a much better approximation and generally speaking you
+processes, 13.08h is a much better approximation and generally speaking you
 may consider the lowest measure, unless you intend to have your cores
 parasites with other loads.
 * On average a key should break within half that time thus 6.5h.